cboettig/labnotebook/_posts/2013-04-26-notebook-features-introduction.md

 which are coincidentally evocative of [NSF's Broader Impacts](http://www.nsf.gov/pubs/2007/nsf07046/nsf07046.jsp) areas.
-In this series of posts I plan to explore and illustrate some of my experiments with number 2 on this list, "experimenting with scientific infrastructure" -- namely, some of the web-based tools that advance the potential of this platform substantially beyond the utility of the venerable paper bound notebook.
+In this series of posts I plan to explore and illustrate some of my experiments to address these goals through various web-based tools available for an open notebook platform.
 Many of these have been documented in the notebook itself as I experiment with them (see [#notebook-technology](http://www.carlboettiger.info/tags.html#notebook-technology)).
 Not all of those experiments pan out and older tools and techniques